nowaproj/docs/docs/local-app-dev/desktop-version/create-local-proj.md

 ### Opening Existing Flutter projects
 For now, it's recommended that when you open a local project that it was created within Nowa itself to avoid any problems in loading the project.

 Since Nowa projects are Flutter project indeed, you can technically open existing Flutter project within Nowa.
 However, it might cause problems in case the project contains some code that Nowa can't analyze.

-But, Nowa will be able to load any Flutter project including projects that was created outside Nowa starting from Nowa V2.0 (Coming in Nov/Dec 2024).

 ## Cloud vs Local projects
 The differences between local and cloud projects are as follows: